Skip to main content

 Are there any villages or settlements along the trek?

-Yes, the trek passes through small villages such as Thanza and Laya, where you can experience the local culture and lifestyle of Bhutanese villagers.
+Yes, the Bhutan Snowman trek passes through small villages such as Thanza and Laya, where you can experience the local culture and lifestyle of Bhutanese villagers.
 These remote settlements provide an authentic glimpse into the traditional ways of life, including handmade clothing and rustic stone houses.

 What kind of food can I expect on the trek?

-Meals on the Snowman Trek will primarily consist of traditional Bhutanese food.
+Meals on the Bhutan Snowman Trek will primarily consist of traditional Bhutanese food.
 Expect hearty meals such as rice, dal (lentils), vegetables, and meats like yak or chicken.
 Snacks like trail mix, biscuits, and dried fruits are also typically provided, and you may encounter occasional offerings of tea and butter tea.

 How do I handle the weather conditions?